ASFHyP3/OpenData/README.md

-# AWS Open Data managed by the Alaska Satellite Facility's Tools Team
+# ASF On AWS Open Data

-This is a repository to keep a record of and track how we provide and manage data on AWS OpenData.
+This is a repository to keep a record of and track how the Alaska Satellite Facility (ASF) Tools Team provides and manages data on AWS OpenData.

 Below is a list of datasets we currently maintain.
 For adding a new dataset, see: [add-a-new-dataset.md](docs/add-a-new-dataset.md).